alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * line 5: define the object that will be tested and injected the mocks
 * line 7-16: define the block to test, what will be executed by Junit
 * line 10: call replayAll to expecify to EasyMock that the mocks will be used after that point.
+* line 15: call verifyAll to expecify to EasyMock that need to verify all calls in all mocks created and throw an error when some call are not expected.

+The test will verify if when we call the generateCertificate(), will be called the exportPDFFile() method from exportService mock.
+If it was not called, the test will fail.

+Therefore, the EasyMock will help you to validate that the logic to use the dependencies from your unit in the expected way.
+You can see more freatures from EasyMock at the [official documentation](https://easymock.org/user-guide.html#verification).

 # TODO